aperezdc/perezdecastro.org/2015/old-ssh-keys.markdown

 Exhibit “A”
 -----------

-Looking [OpenSSH 7.0 release notes](openssh-rel7.0), there is the culpript:
+Looking at [OpenSSH 7.0 release notes](openssh-rel7.0), there is the culpript:

 ```
  * Support for ssh-dss, ssh-dss-cert-* host and user keys is disabled